 - Does the establishment provide 14 allergens information?
 They have a responsibility like any other catering business to do so.
 Food Information for Consumers Regulation (EU/FIR1169/2011)

-- Does kitchen know about hidden allergens?
+- Does kitchen staff know about hidden allergens?
 E.g., curry sauces – milk

-- Can you see the car record once filled out?
+- Can you see the record of reaction once filled out?

 - Do they encourage yours or your family input?